 July 12–14, 2013

 Invite your friends and family for our Global Peace drum ceremony.
 Drum around the Stupa in a global rhythm ceremony for Peace.
 Bring a flash light or head lamp.
 Drums provided.
-If you would like to more →
+Read Christine Steven's recent blog more →

 July 13, 2013